ros2/demos/logging_demo/README.md

 ros2 service call /config_logger logging_demo/ConfigLogger "{logger_name: 'rcl', severity_threshold: DEBUG}"
 ```

+You should see debug output from `rcl` start to show.

 #### Using the logger config component

 The server that responds to the logger configuration requests has been developed as a component so that it may be added to an existing composition-based system.